Junior Year

 -

 Register for the Spring SAT/ ACT tests – which will be your first official SAT/ACT after taking the PSAT.
-[COVID 19 Impact: this schedule is subject to change]

 -